Bailey Ryon

-Bailey Ryon (born May 20, 2002) is an American actress from Southern Pennsylvania.
+Bailey Ryon (born May 20, 2002) is an American actress from Southern Pennsylvania, who was one of the original Broadway performers of Matilda in Matilda the Musical.

+Early life

+Bailey graduated from Susquehannock High School in 2020 and went to study Musical Theatre at James Madison University.

+Career

 She is known for originating the role of Matilda in Matilda the Musical on Broadway alongside fellow actresses Milly Shapiro, Oona Laurence, and Sophia Gennusa.
 She performed in Matilda from March 2013 to January 11, 2014.
 Her role in Matilda won her a Tony Honors for Excellence in the Theatre which she shared with her fellow Matildas.
-The Original Broadway Cast recording of Matilda the Musical was nominated for a Grammy Award for Best Musical Theater Album featuring her as a principal soloist along with Bertie Carvel, Sophia Gennusa, Oona Laurence, Milly Shapiro and Lauren Ward.
+The original Broadway cast recording of Matilda the Musical was nominated for a Grammy Award for Best Musical Theater Album featuring her as a principal soloist along with Bertie Carvel, Sophia Gennusa, Oona Laurence, Milly Shapiro and Lauren Ward.

 Before making her Broadway debut in Matilda the Musical, Bailey played Cindy Lou Who in the touring production of How the Grinch Stole Christmas.
-Bailey graduated from Susquehannock High School in 2020 and went to study Musical Theatre at James Madison University where she performed in roles such as Dot/Marie in Sunday In The Park With George and Liz/Roxie US in Chicago.